aanakamo/Bootcamp2025/Assembly_Tutorial.md

 time quast flye_out/assembly.fasta --nanopore R491.merged.rmdup.fastq.gz -t 1 -o quast --circos --k-mer-stats --glimmer --conserved-genes-finding --rna-finding --est-ref-size 30000000
 ```
-> Quast took me about 20 minutes to run on 1 thread.
+> Quast took about 20 minutes to run on 1 thread.

 Take some time to research the metrics and figures that QUAST produces, and discuss as a group.
 Which ones are informative about the quality of our assembly?